Ladders with lace, “making things work” 1

 Ruching 1: fern “pretender” and more

-Depending on how far over whether in this fabric, cables, etc, or how many stitches are moved on the needle bed, adjustments may have to be made either in tension or in the number of stitches moved.
+Depending on how far over whether in this fabric, cables, etc or how many stitches are moved on the needle bed, adjustments may have to be made either in tension or in the number of stitches moved.
 Adding striping and changing its sequences or combining different yarn weights may vary the look of the fabric considerably, and because it is a hand technique, motif repeats may be varied in size, scale, or location of hooked-up stitches.
 The working charts represent the side that is facing one on the machine, so by default, all stitches are purl.
 Dark grey represents needles out of work, which will create ladders in the final fabric.
 All other squares are knit stitches.
-Green illustrates the location of needles where the top purl bar of the stitch will be in turn picked up (in this case with a 2 prong tool), and where the tool will rehang those same stitches to create the desired texture.
+Green illustrates the location of needles where the stitch’s top purl bar will be picked up (in this case with a 2-prong tool), and where the tool will rehang those same stitches to create the desired texture.
 Red lines outline the repeats.

 Working with larger stitch groups and color changes: the pattern stitch is in groups of 5; knit 9, 10, or 11 rows (depending on yarn and tension).
 Beginning on the left-hand side pick up 5 stitches from the first row, and hang them on the next group of 5 needles to their right on the last row knit.
 Skip the next 5 stitches, pick up the next 5 with a transfer tool, and hang them on the next group of 5 needles to their right, repeating across the row.
 After the whole row is hooked up, repeat the process, reversing the direction of hooking up.
 Starting side may be based on personal preference, consistency throughout is helpful.
 This pattern may be worked on an inset, resulting in ruffling on either side or on a fixed edge as well, with ruffling on one side.